U.S. second-quarter profit outlook brightens as clouds lift

 Expected growth in second-quarter profit is currently 8.1 percent, compared with 8.4 percent on April 1, Thomson Reuters data showed.
 Forecasts have increased for three of the 10 S&P 500 sectors - healthcare, industrials and telecommunications - since April 1.

-Helping to relieve concerns, United Technologies, Coca-Cola (KO.N), General Motors (GM.N) and McDonald's (MCD.N) all reported strong results from their China operations.
+Helping to relieve concerns, United Technologies, Coca-Cola , General Motors and McDonald's all reported strong results from their China operations.
 That's negated one of the market's primary worries that weak demand from the world's second-largest economy would hit profits.